CERTCC/Vultron/docs/process_models/em/principles.md

 Embargoes are a means of inhibiting public disclosure of a vulnerability while defenses are prepared (e.g., until fix development has completed for a reasonable quorum of Vendors).

+!!! tip "Embargo Management Process Goal"

     The goal of the EM process is not to establish an exact publication schedule for every Participant to adhere to.
-Rather, it is to establish a window spanning from the present to some future time, during which Participants are expected not to publish or otherwise disclose information about the vulnerability to non-Participants outside of the CVD case.
+Rather, it is to establish a window spanning from the present to some future time, during which _Participants are expected to not publish or otherwise disclose_ information about the vulnerability to non-Participants outside of the CVD case.

 ## Embargoes Are a Social Agreement